BaconErie/zibutton/README.md

 - JavaScript as the language
 - React.js as the UI library for the options page
 - [HanziWriter](https://hanziwriter.org/) as the library that renders the characters
-- Webpack and Babel.js to compile and make the options page browser readable
+- Webpack and Babel.js to compile the JSX

 # License